 One of the first operas I saw in the theatre was Wozzeck (more than the appeal of attending the first atonal opera in music history, it was the low price of the ticket that I was drawn to.
 Ahum).
 Not immediately an obvious starting point for one’s exploration trips in the world of opera, Alban Berg's music drama was surprisingly accessible to ears that had grown up with movie music.
 Music in which notes and chords don’t have to shape themselves into recognisable melodies in order to be understood and be full of expressiveness.

 “Music for the Haunted House” was the first association I had with Wozzeck and although Berg's opera cannot be narrowed down to a horror story that comes with scary music, Wozzeck has lost none of its creepiness that came at first impression.

 “Music for the Haunted House” in a literal sense is the music score for the film The House That Dripped Blood.
 Music by the young deceased composer Michael Dress (he only turned 39) who also signed for the soundtracks of largely forgotten gems like The Mind of Mr. Soames and Rotten to the Core.

-Atonal music had its share of hostile perception and is still considered by many as elitist, inaccessible and audience-unfriendly.
-It found its way to the mainstream nonetheless.
+Atonal music had its share of hostile reception in the past and is still considered by many as elitist, inaccessible and audience-unfriendly but it found its way to the mainstream nonetheless.
 Paired with moving pictures, it can serve as extremely effective film music.